PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-07 04:59:37
+Last updated: 2024-04-07 05:00:49
-Random Quote: Speak into the mic, bitch. - Jesse Pinkman
+Random Quote: The world is full of such paradoxes we simply choose to ignore them most of the time. -